 15 Social Justice Quotes That Will Motivate You To Act

 It’s clear more than ever that we need social justice activists in our society or we will never move forward.
 The only way for anything to get better is for us to take responsibility for each other, our community, and the well-being and welfare of everybody across the U.S.—through action and advocacy.
 But sometimes, we have to be inspired to make a change amidst the challenge of social justice.
 So here, social justice quotes should inspire you to take action, speak up, and fight for what you believe in.

 I hope that these social justice quotes push you to act and make a change in your community.
 If you’re having trouble finding a way to serve and reflect on how to make a change, use this journal to reflect on your activist work.
 Write down social justice quotes and focus on your sense of responsibility in social justice movements.
 You can even pin your social justice quotes and view your pin later on.

 Always continue learning, practicing kindness and empathy, and listening to others to help create a better, more equitable world.
-One day, people shall be filled with the idea that equity, community, and justice are what we should strive for.
+One day, people shall be filled with the idea that equity, sense of community, and justice are what we should strive for.
 Until then, we must fight, unlearn hate, and only love one another.
 Unless you take responsibility for each other, welfare social justice can never be attained.

 1. “The world would be a paradise of peace and justice if global citizens shared a common definition of love which would guide our thoughts and action.”
 Bell Hooks

 Bell Hooks is a celebrated author, professor, and activist.
 Her work was groundbreaking for the feminist movement, and she examines racism, patriarchy, and sexism in her works.